syncfusion-content/blazor-docs/blazor/gantt-chart/split-task.md

 ![Editing split task with context menu](images/blazor-gantt-chart-split-task-context.png)

-### Dialog box
+### To dialog box

-To edit segments in a Gantt chart, you can either double-click a particular segment row to open the edit dialog box or select the segment row and click the edit option in the toolbar.
-Below is a sample containing the toolbar items.
-Next, navigate to the segments tab where you can edit the start date, end date, and duration values.
-The image below shows the editing dialog box.
+In the Gantt chart segments tab, you can add segments using a dialog box specifically designed for adding tasks.
+This dialog allows you to input details such as the task's start date, end date, duration, and other relevant information to create a new segment.

+Similarly, for editing existing segments, there is a separate dialog box.
+It enables you to modify the start date, end date, duration, and other attributes of the selected segment, ensuring precise management of tasks within the Gantt chart.

 ```cshtml
 @using Syncfusion.Blazor.Gantt